Graviti-AI/graviti-python-sdk/docs/source/features/sheet_management/schema.rst

    >>> record = pt.record(
    ...    {
    ...       "filename": pt.string(),
-   ...       "image": std.file.RemoteFile,
+   ...       "image": std.file.Image,
    ...    }
    ... )

-When using the record in the above example as the schema of a DataFrame, the column of "image" stores binary files.
+When using the record in the above example as the schema of a DataFrame, the column of "image" stores image files.
-Please see :ref:`features/sheet_management/dataframe:File Operation` for more details about data.
+Please see :doc:`/features/sheet_management/binary_files` for more details about data.

 ****************
  Schema Methods